silhouette99/shinySRT/README.md

 - Developed under R, utilizing a Shiny application that generates an interactive interface deployable on a server or shareable via the web.
 - Provides compatibility with various prominent formats of spatial transcriptome data.
 - Facilitates the import of multiple ST datasets into the Shiny web application.
-- Allows for the customization of spatial spot annotations and spot selection criteria.
+- Allows for the customization of spatial spot selection.
 - Supports multivariate comparisons, enabling the analysis of how the dependent variable changes across different groups of independent variables.
 - Offers features for visualizing images and downloading data sheets.
 - Simplifies the creation of the Shiny interface in a single step, and the Shiny app is entirely open source and customizable.